logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 fig: add table and/or result figure (e.g. generalization plots with stars).

 ## Getting your hands dirty 🖥️
-In this section, we discuss the implementation of SAMformer.

-### Overview
-The original implementation of the SAMformer architecture makes use of modern deep learning frameworks such as `PyTorch` or `TensorFlow` and can be found [here](https://github.com/romilbert/samformer).
+In this section, we discuss the implementation of SAMformer which makes use of modern deep learning frameworks such as `PyTorch` or `TensorFlow` and can be found [here](https://github.com/romilbert/samformer).

 ### Main Components
 As can be seen below, SAMformer consists of 5 layers: